OpenCOMPES/sed/docs/sed/dataset.rst

 Interrupting extraction has similar behavior to download and just continues from where it stopped.
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Or if user deletes the extracted documents, it reextracts from zip file
+Or if user deletes the extracted documents, it re-extracts from zip file
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 .. code:: python